Farzana-R/MindForge/README.md

 This project is licensed under the MIT License

 🙋‍♀️ Author
-Built with ❤️ by Farzana — Python Developer & FastAPI Learner 🔗 GitHub Profile • LinkedIn
+Built by Farzana — Python Developer
+🔗 GitHub Profile • LinkedIn